 Breast cancer - Female, 68 years, ductal carcinoma, grade 1, Elston-Ellis score 4

 Breast cancer forms in tissues of the breast, usually the ducts (tubes that carry milk to the nipple) and lobules (glands where the milk is produced).
-It occurs in both men and women, although male breast cancer is exceedingly rare.
-The age-adjusted incidence rate for breast cancer is 124 per 100,000 women per year, with the highest incidence found in women of Caucasian ethnical background and lower incidence rates in Asians and Hispanics.
+It occurs in both men and women, although male breast cancer is exceedingly rare and account for around 1% of cases.
+The age-adjusted incidence rate for breast cancer is 124 per 100,000 women per year, with the highest incidence found in women of Caucasian background and lower incidence rates in Asians and Hispanics.
 Breast cancer is the most common non-skin cancer and the second leading cause of cancer-related death in women in the western world.
-Although the rate of breast cancer diagnosis increased during the 1990?s, it has decreased since the year 2000 and the overall breast cancer death rate has dropped steadily in the western world.
+Although the rate of breast cancer diagnosis increased during the 1990's, it has decreased since the year 2000 and the overall breast cancer death rate has dropped steadily in the western world.
 The incidence in Asia is believed to be increasing although accurate statistics are unavailable.

 The majority of breast cancers occur sporadically, but for 5-10% of patients there is a hereditary component.
 The most well known genes associated with increased breast cancer risk are BRCA1 and BRCA2.
 Women with an abnormal BRCA1 or BRCA2 gene experience up to a 60% risk to develop breast cancer by the age of 90.

 Breast cancers are staged based on the presence of local and/or distant spread.
 Localized, disease (Stage I) comprises approximately 60% of cases, while in about 5% the cancer has spread to distant organs such as liver and bone (Stage IV).
 Approximately 35% are Stage II or III, indicating tumor spread to regional lymph nodes.